saurabhdeshpande93/gp-auto-regression/README.md

 python train.py --model gp
 ```

-Instead of running above scripts manually one can directly submit jobs using the `train.sh` (SLURM launcher script) provided in the [<span style="color:blue">'src/bash'</span>](src/bash) directory
+Instead of running the above scripts manually one can directly submit jobs using the `train.sh` (SLURM launcher script) provided in the [<span style="color:blue">'src/bash'</span>](src/bash) directory

 ```bash
 sbatch train.sh
 ```
-The above step submit jobs for training both autoencoder and GPs in the respective order.
+The above step submits jobs for training both autoencoder and GPs in the respective order.

-Once the training is finished, optimised models are used to make predictions on new cases by providing the path of autoencoder weights file (identified with a unique timestamp generated while training) to `predict.py`.
+Once the training is finished, optimised models are used to make predictions on new cases by providing the path of the autoencoder weights file (identified with a unique timestamp generated while training) to `predict.py`.

 **Note**: All essential parameters are located in the `config.py` file and can be modified as needed.